 - Runs true to size, but if in between go up.

-- Fits wide toes, and even comes in a wider width.
+- Fits wide, and also comes in an extra wide width.

 Best Budget Barefoot Hikers